Skeli789/Complete-Fire-Red-Upgrade/README.md

 - Repeat item usage
 - Gen 9 moves
 - Nickname by Party menu
+- Item expansion and some gen 9 items!
+No need to use leon rombase.
 #### If you want to see how potential this expansion would have in future read [this](https://github.com/Shiny-Miner/CFRU-expansion/blob/Experiments/todo.md)

 #### [Note: It is advised to use DPE-gen9 with it](https://github.com/Shiny-Miner/Dynamic-Pokemon-Expansion-Gen-9)